cloudinary-community/gatsby-source-cloudinary/README.md

 ### `apiKey` (required)

-API Key of your Cloudinary account, can be obtained from your [Cloudinary console](https://cloudinary.com/console/).
+The API Key of your Cloudinary account.
+You'll find it in your [Cloudinary console](https://cloudinary.com/console/).
 **Type:** String
 **Default:** n/a
 **Note:** This should be stored and retrieved as an environment variable.

 ### `apiSecret` (required)

-API Secret of your Cloudinary account, can be obtained from your [Cloudinary console](https://cloudinary.com/console/).
+The API Secret of your Cloudinary account.
+You'll find it in your [Cloudinary console](https://cloudinary.com/console/).
 **Type:** String
 **Default:** n/a
 **Note:** This should be stored and retrieved as an environment variable.